Black and Blue (Homicide: Life on the Street): Plot

 Frustrated that Gee refuses to consider the possibility of a police shooting, Pembleton assures him he will get a confession out of Staley, whether he did it or not.
 Pembleton starts the interrogation calm and polite, but gradually becomes angrier, frightening Staley.
-Pembleton makes him feel responsible for allowing Cox to be at the crackhouse, and uses that guilt to break Staley down and confess, even though he is obviously innocent.
-Pembleton gives the confession to Gee, who is conflicted, especially when Pembleton compares it to past police practices of white detectives getting confessions from black suspects no matter what the cost.
+Pembleton makes him feel responsible for allowing Cox to be at the crack house and uses that guilt to break Staley down and confess, even though he is obviously innocent.
+Pembleton gives the confession to Gee, who is conflicted, especially when Pembleton compares it to past police practices of white detectives getting confessions from black suspects no matter the cost.
 Ultimately, Gee tears up the confession and instead visits Staley at jail.
-Staley admits to Gee that Lt.
-Jimmy Tyron (Michael S. Kennedy) shot Cox in the back without warning while Cox was running away.
+Staley tells Gee that Lieutenant Jimmy Tyron (Michael S. Kennedy) shot Cox in the back without warning while Cox was running away.
 Pembleton and Bayliss arrest Tyron at his home, where they confiscate a gun and bullets that appear to match those used against Cox.
-The arrest deeply saddens Howard, who had previously had an affair with Tyron.
-The affair ended because Tyron was married with children, but Howard continues to harbor romantic feelings for him.
+The arrest deeply saddens Howard, who previously had an affair with Tyron.

-Meanwhile, in a B story, Munch (Richard Belzer) repeatedly and loudly declares his love for his girlfriend Felicia, much to the annoyance of his lonely partner Bolander (Ned Beatty).
+Meanwhile, Munch (Richard Belzer) repeatedly and loudly declares his love for his girlfriend Felicia, much to the annoyance of his lonely partner Bolander (Ned Beatty).
 The two confiscate a live tropical fish from the murder scene of a dead drug dealer.
 Upon learning it will not be used as evidence, Munch decides to give it as a gift to Felicia, who loves fish.
 However, she breaks up with Munch after the fish, a Jack Dempsey, ends up eating all her other fish.
-The now lonely Munch turns to Bolander for comfort, but finds the tables have turned and that Bolander has met a local waitress named Linda (Julianna Margulies).
-The two get along very well and bond over their mutual love of music.
+The now-lonely Munch turns to Bolander for comfort but finds the tables have turned and that Bolander has met a local waitress named Linda (Julianna Margulies).
 The episode ends with Linda and Bolander getting together to play music: Linda plays the violin, while Bolander plays the cello.